-With over 100 years of custom boot fitting on our staff, you can be assured that we are well equipped to address all of your custom boot fitting needs.
+With decades of custom boot fitting on our staff, you can be assured that we are well equipped to address all of your custom boot fitting needs.
 If you purchase your boots from Village Ski Loft, custom fitting is included in the price of the boots.
 We’ve got you covered when it comes to comfortable boots.

-Appointments are stongly encouraged for Superfeet Insoles or Intuition Liners – call us at 775.831.3537
+Appointments are stongly encouraged for Sidas Insoles or Intuition Liners – call us at 775.831.3537

 What is Custom Boot Fitting?